-Refer to the Ansell Sustainability Report (to be released in September 2021) for full details of Ansell's environmental, social and economic sustainability activities, policies, practices and management of risks.
+Refer to the Ansell Sustainability Report and Labour Rights Report (Modern Slavery Statement) for full details of Ansell's environmental, social and economic sustainability activities, policies, practices and management of risks.

 5.3 Code of Conduct

 The Company is committed to upholding the highest legal, moral and ethical standards in all of its corporate activities and has adopted a Global Code of Conduct consisting of Guiding Principles and Policies on Business Conduct, which aims to strengthen its ethical climate and provide guidelines for situations in which ethical issues arise.
 The Code of Conduct is available on the Company's website, www.ansell.com.